 Although Opinion Outpost is legitimate, it’s not the only credible way to make some fast money online.
 Opinion Outpost’s many competitors offer you alternatives to completing surveys — for example, you can watch specific videos, visit certain websites, or play suggested games — or participate in rewards programs or cash instead of points.
 Below, you’ll find a list of the best Opinion Outpost alternatives.

-- I-Say: If you’re going to be completing many surveys, I-Say might be a better fit, allowing you make more out of the money you earn and the time you spend by offering a loyalty program and rewards.
+- I-Say: If you’re going to be completing many surveys, I-Say might be a better fit, allowing you to make more out of the money you earn and the time you spend by offering a loyalty program and rewards.
 I-Say also offers contests and prizes that you enter to win by completing surveys.

-- Swagbucks: Swagbucks offers you to earn money by doing more than just taking surveys; using Swagbucks, you can earn store gift cards by completing surveys, watching videos, shopping online, searching the web, and playing games.
+- Swagbucks: Swagbucks offers you a way to earn money by doing more than just taking surveys; using Swagbucks, you can earn store gift cards by completing surveys, watching videos, shopping online, searching the web, and playing games.

 - My Points: Similar to Swagbucks, My Points is a paid survey provider that allows you to earn points by watching videos, playing games, reading emails, and visiting websites.